 2.4.C Definition Section

-The SMS shall allow the creation of 100 schedules per global gateway or KT-NCC and 100 schedules per multi-site gateway and an unlimited number of system schedules.
+The SMS shall allow the creation of 100 schedules per Global Gateway or KT-NCC and 100 schedules per Multi-Site Gateway and an unlimited number of system schedules.
 A schedule can be associated with a supervision point, a relay, an access level, a door, elevator floor, an operator, or an event.
 The SMS shall allow time zone management.

-With a global gateway or KT-NCC, each schedule shall include up to 20 intervals.
+With a Global Gateway or KT-NCC, each schedule shall include up to 20 intervals.
 The 20 intervals shall be available for all controllers (including legacy controllers).
 The KT-400 or KT-1 shall keep all 20 intervals in memory when in standalone mode.

-With a multi-site gateway, specific schedules, which include up to 20 intervals, shall be available for the KT-400 or KT-1.
+With a Multi-Site Gateway, specific schedules, which include up to 20 intervals, shall be available for the KT-400 or KT-1.
 The KT-400 and KT-1 shall keep all 20 intervals in memory when in standalone mode.
 By default each schedule shall support four internals

 The SMS shall allow the creation of 366 holidays.
 It shall be possible to define a name, define a date, and determine the type.
 The SMS shall allow the operator to view all the holidays defined in holiday type and sites by viewing them all in a yearly calendar.